RockstarLang/rockstar2/codewithrockstar.com/docs/01-getting-started.md

 ---
 title: Getting Started
-layout: home
+layout: docs
 nav_order: "1001"
 summary: "The basics: scream, shout, whisper, comments, and how to put guitar chords in your Rockstar programs."
 ---
-### "Hello, World"
+## "Hello, World"

 "Hello World" in Rockstar looks like this:

 {% rockstar_include hello-world.rock %}

 Printing things isn't very rock‘n’roll, though.
-Rockers don't print, they `scream`, `shout`, or maybe just `say` things, so these are all valid aliases for `print`:
+Rockers don't print, they `scream`, `shout`, `whisper` or maybe just `say` things, so these are all valid aliases for `print`:

 {% rockstar_include hello-world-aliases.rock %}

 `print`  adds a newline to the end of the output.
-If you don't want this, use `write` or the alias `whisper`:
+If you don't want this, use `write`:

 {% rockstar_include write-whisper.rock %}

+To read a line of input from `STDIN`, use the `listen` keyword.
+To read a line into a variable, use `listen to <variable>`:

+{% rockstar_include listen.rock %}

 Almost everything in Rockstar is case-insensitive, and most whitespace is ignored: